elastic/search-ui/packages/search-ui-workplace-search-connector/README.md

 The Workplace Search API requires authentication.
 This connector uses OAuth authentication.
 You can read more about that [here](https://www.elastic.co/guide/en/workplace-search/7.13/workplace-search-api-authentication.html#oauth-token) and [here](https://www.elastic.co/guide/en/workplace-search/7.13/workplace-search-search-oauth.html).

+Using this connector will populate two additional pieces of Application State:

+`isLoggedIn` - This can be used to determine whether or not a user is authenticated.
+Requests using this connector will only work if a user is authenticatied.
+If this is false, consider showing a "Login" link using the `authorizeUrl` state.
+`authorizeUrl` - This can be used to create a "Login" link for users to initiate OAuth authentication.

 ## Classes

 <dl>